Profile: Domaine de Villaine – 2013

 Directly across the road from Domaine Chanzy sits the domaine of Aubert et Pamela de Villaine.
 It’s a very discreet operation and that’s reflected also in its reception facilities – it’s really just a working office of box files, a few cobwebs and the occasional empty beer bottle – there are no pretensions here.

-Aubert and Pamela bought an 8 hectare domaine in 1971 to call their own – and I assume it was a place of sanctuary away from the Domaine de la Romanée-Conti – particularly as that iconic domaine was still far from profitable at that time.
+Aubert and Pamela bought an 8-hectare domaine in 1973 to call their own – and I assume it was a place of sanctuary away from the Domaine de la Romanée-Conti – particularly as that iconic domaine was still far from profitable at that time.
 Today the domaine is 21 hectares, almost half of which is the aligoté d’orée grape of Bouzeron.
 Organic and eventually biodynamic methods have been followed in the vineyards, with some certification since 1986.
-It is Pierre de Benoist, Aubert’s nephew, who since 2000 directs the domaine – Pierre originally hails from a domaine in Sancerre.
+It is Pierre de Benoist, Aubert & Pamela’s nephew, who has directed the domaine since 2000.
+Pierre originally hails from a family domaine in Sancerre, the grandson of Henri de Villaine, the previous co-manager of Domaine de la Romanée-Conti.

 On stems, Pierre notes that “There’s a slight austerity to wines from Mercurey, but all our pinots retain at least half their stems – more if the vintage allows.
 How we ferment depends entirely on the quality of the grapes that come into the cellar.”